wpendl99/.github/profile/simon/simon-html/simon-html.md

 - View the code in your browser by hosting it using the VS Code Live Server extension.
 - Make modifications to the code as desired.
 Experiment and see what happens.

-## Make your own version

-Now it is time to start creating your own version of Simon.
-The main purpose of this work is to get familiar with building applications using the technology discussed in the course.
-With that knowledge you can then create something original in your start up project.
-It is not important for you to spend time exploring alternative designs and architectures for the Simon project, although you are welcome to do so if you would like.
-The only requirement is that you understand the concepts and reproduce as reasonable copy of Simon.
-You will do all of your work in a single GitHub repository named `simon`.
-With each technology you will add more code to your Simon repository.
-When you are done your Git history should show the entire evolution of your work on your Simon application.

-- Create a new repository named `simon` in your GitHub account.
-- Clone the repository to your development environment.
-- In your `simon` directory create your own version of the application.
-Refer to the example class application repository for guidance.
-Remember that you do not create an originaloriginal work.
-Just focus on learning the concepts that the example project provides.
-However, you will learn more if you type everything out, and not just copy and paste the code.
-- Set the footer link to point to your code repository. (e.g. https://github.com/youraccount/simon)
-- Periodically commit and push your code to your repository as you hit different milestones.
-(4 commits are required for full credit.)
+## Deploy to production

-- Periodically deploy to your production environment using a copy of the `deployFiles.sh` script found in the [example class application](https://github.com/webprogramming260/simon-html/blob/main/deployFiles.sh).
+- Use the `deployFiles.sh` script found in the [example code](https://github.com/webprogramming260/simon-html/blob/main/deployFiles.sh) to deploy Simon to your production environment.
 Take some time to understand how the script works.
 The script does three things.
 Deletes any previous deployment for simon, copies up all of the files found in the project directory, and makes sure Caddy is hosting the files under the `simon` subdomain of your domain (e.g. simon.yourdomain.click).

   ```sh
   ./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s simon